- Stock: In Stock

 - Scrubbing Mode: dual roller brushes and the squeegee perform deep wet scrubbing on hard floors — polished concrete, tiles, epoxy resin, marble, and terrazzo.

-The extendable steering handle integrates the 10.1-inch LCD screen and provides full manual control during map-building runs and emergency repositioning.
-When lowered for autonomous operation, the overall profile of the robot decreases.
-The green variant below shows the handle raised with the full scrubbing brush assembly deployed at the base.
+An extendable steering handle carries the 10.1-inch LCD screen and provides manual control during map-building runs or emergency repositioning.
+Lowering the handle for autonomous operation reduces the robot's overall profile.

 17000 Pa Suction: No Residue on the Floor